| "Shchedryk" | |

 | Songwriter | Mykola Leontovych |

 "Shchedryk" (Щедрик, fromUkrainian:Щедрий вечiр,lit.
-'Bountiful Evening') is a Ukrainian'shchedrivka' [uk], orNew Year's song, known in English as "The Little Swallow".
-The song tells a story of aswallow flying into a household to sing of the wealth that will come with the following spring.
-"Shchedryk" was originally sung duringkoliada on the night of 13 January,New Year's Eve in theJulian calendar (31 DecemberOld Style), known in Ukraine asMalanka.
+'Bountiful Evening') is a Ukrainian'shchedrivka' [uk], orNew Year celebration song, known in English as "The Little Swallow".
+The song tells a story of aswallow flying into a household at new year to sing of the wealth that will come with the following spring.
+"Shchedryk" was sung duringkoliada on the night of 31 December,New Year's Eve in theJulian calendar (13 January in theGregorian Calendar), known in Ukraine asMalanka.
 The song was arranged by theUkrainian composerMykola Leontovych between 1901 and 1919 with early performances of the piece being performed by students atKyiv University.

-It was made into aChristmas carol, "Carol of the Bells", by the American composer and educatorPeter J. Wilhousky, following a performance of Leontovych's composition byAlexander Koshetz'sUkrainian National Chorus atCarnegie Hall on 5 October, 1922.
-Wilhousky copyrighted and published his ownlyrics in 1936.
+It was made into aChristmas carol, "Carol of the Bells", by the American composer and educatorPeter J. Wilhousky.
+Following a performance of Leontovych's composition byAlexander Koshetz'sUkrainian National Chorus atCarnegie Hall on 5 October, 1922, Wilhousky published his ownlyrics for the melody and secured a copyright on his lyrics in 1936.
 The music has since become strongly associated withChristmas.

-"Shchedryk" ('Bountiful Evening') is a Ukrainianshchedrivka, orNew Year's song, known in English as "The Little Swallow".
+"Shchedryk" ('Bountiful Evening') is a Ukrainianshchedrivka, orNew Year celebration song, known in English as "The Little Swallow".
 It tells of aswallow flying into a home to proclaim that the family will enjoy a plentiful and bountiful year.[1][2]
 The title is derived from theUkrainian word for "bountiful".[1]
 The song is based on a traditional folk song whose language was thought to have magical properties.
-The original traditional Ukrainian text used a device known ashemiola in the rhythm (alternating the accents within each measure from 3/4 to 6/8 and back again).
-The chant based on anostinato four-note pattern within the range of aminor third is thought to be of prehistoric origins and was associated with the coming New Year, which in Ukraine before the introduction ofChristianity was originally celebrated in March.
-Conceptually, the Ukrainian lyrics of this song meet the definition of ashchedrivka, while the English content of "The Little Swallow" identifies it as akoliadka.[citation needed]
+The traditional Ukrainian text used a device known ashemiola in the rhythm (alternating the accents within each measure from3

-With the introduction of Christianity to Ukraine, the celebration of the New Year was moved from March to January and "Shchedryk" became associated with theFeast of Epiphany, also known in Ukrainian asShchedryi vechir, January 18 in theJulian calendar.
-It was originally sung on the night of January 13,New Year's Eve in theJulian Calendar (December 31Old Style), which isShchedryi vechir.
+With the introduction of Christianity to Ukraine, the celebration of the New Year was moved from March to January and "Shchedryk" became associated with theFeast of Epiphany, also known in Ukrainian asShchedryi vechir.
+The song was then sung on the night ofNew Year's Eve in theJulian Calendar (corresponding to 13 January on the Gregorian Calendar), which isShchedryi vechir.
 In modern Ukraine, the song is again sung on the eve of the Julian New Year (January 13).[citation needed] The folk melody was one of many "well-wishing songs" performed across Ukraine on 13 January, often by girls who went singing from house to house, and were given treats.[1]

 The conductorAlexander Koshetz commissioned the Ukrainian composer and teacherMykola Leontovych to write a song based on Ukrainian folk melodies for a Christmas concert.
-Using the four notes and the original folk lyrics of a well-wishing song he found in an anthology of Ukrainian folk melodies, Leontovich created a new choral work.[1]
-The four-note melody over a minor third of the chant was used by as an ostinato theme in several arrangementsLeontovich composed.
-"Shchedryk" is the most famous of all his songs.[3]
+Using the four notes and the original folk lyrics of a well-wishing song he found in an anthology of Ukrainian folk melodies, Leontovych created a new choral work.[1]
+The four-note melody over a minor third of the chant was used by him as an ostinato theme in several arrangementsLeontovych composed.
+"Shchedryk" is the most famous of all his songs.[4]

 Although "Carol of the Bells" uses the melody from "Shchedryk", the lyrics of these two songs have nothing in common.
 The ostinato of the Ukrainian song suggested to Wilhousky the sound of ringing bells, so he wrote lyrics on that theme.
 Several other lyricists have written for the same melody, usually retaining Wilhousky's bell theme.
-A 1947 version, "Ring, Christmas Bells", is a Christian devotional song.[7]
-There is an English adaptation of the original Ukrainian byStepan Pasicznyk.[citation needed]
+A 1947 version, "Ring, Christmas Bells", has become a Christian devotional song.[8]
+There is an English adaptation of the original Ukrainian byStepan Pasicznyk.[9]

 | Ukrainian lyrics[10] | Transliteration (BGN/PCGN)[11] | English translation |